 Dr. Ahumada and her team are equipped to treat the majority of eye emergencies.
 If you are encountering any symptoms like those mentioned above, or anything else please call us immediately.

-Dry eye syndrome (DES) is a common condition that can be treated a variety of ways depending on the cause and severity of the condition.
+Dry eye syndrome (DES) is a common condition that can be treated in a variety of ways depending on the cause and severity of the condition.

-DES can develop when your eyes do not produce and maintain enough tears to keep the surface of your eye libricated.
+DES can develop when your eyes do not produce and maintain enough tears to keep the surface of your eye lubricated.
 This often results in dryness, itchiness, or the burning and stinging of your eyes.

 While the cause of dry eyes can vary, it is typically due to certain medical conditions, aging, hormonal changes, taking certain medications, or environmental factors.

 It is common to diagnose DES through a comprehensive eye exam; however, if you are experiencing any of the following symptoms please schedule an appointment with our team at your earliest convenience.

 Dry itchy eyes, burning or stinging, irritation, watery eyes, blurred vision, pain,and or foreign body sensation

 The health of your children’s eyes is very important; therefore, it is imperative to take your children for eye exams on a regular basis.
 We incorporate specific techniques and technology into our pediatric eye care to ensure accurate testing and a fun experience.

 According to experts, 80% of learning is visual; therefore, any difficulty your child is experiencing with their vision can have an impact on their ability to learn effectively.
 While this is true for all children, it is especially true for infants.

 The American Optometric Association (AOA) recommends children have their eyes examined by an eye doctor at six months, three years, at the start of school, and then at least every two years following.
 If the child has any vision problems, other medical conditions, or wears eyeglasses or contact lenses a more frequent schedule may be needed.